anita-hu/MSAF/ntu_rgb_d/README.md

 ## NTU RGB+D Dataset
-This code reproduces our results on NTU RGB+D dataset in Table 3 of our paper.
+This code along with our trained weights reproduces our results on NTU RGB+D dataset in Table 3 of our paper.

 ## Setup
 Download the NTU RGB+D dataset.
 Using the following folder structure